TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 10/1 Samuel 10.4.md

 ---

-and they will salute thee, and give thee two loaves of bread, which thou shalt receive of their hand.
+and they will greet you, and give you two loaves of bread, which you shall receive of their hand.